The Mutants Are Revolting: Plot

 The crew is hired for their 100th delivery and Bender plans the "party of the millennium".
 The wealthy widow Astor invites Fry and Professor Farnsworth to a fundraiser for mutant education.
 Leela notices that Astor and the socialites want to distract the mutants from their living conditions and social inequality.
 Fry accidentally reveals Leela as a mutant illegally living on the surface, and she is banished to the sewers.
 While attempting to appeal to Mayor Poopenmeyer on Leela's behalf, the crew is banished to the sewers for two weeks for harboring a mutant.

 In the sewers, the crew finds the wreckage of the Land Titanic, a luxury land bus that sunk into the street in 2912 after striking a mailbox on its maiden voyage, with Astor's husband among the ship's dead passengers.
 They find the original passenger manifest and a priceless quantum-force gemerald from Astor's husband to his wife.
-Meanwhile, Bender (who stayed behind), is hosting the 100th delivery party at Planet Express but prematurely ends it and demands everyone to leave when he realizes the remaining crew is absent.
+Meanwhile, Bender (who stayed behind), is hosting the 100th delivery party at Planet Express but prematurely ends it and demands everyone leave when he realizes the remaining crew is absent.
 Fry attempts to reconcile with Leela, who rebuffs him.
 Determined to prove that he stands by Leela and mutants' plight, Fry jumps into the toxic sewage lake and emerges as a grotesque mutant blob.
 The crew is disgusted by Fry's new appearance, but Leela is touched by Fry's sacrifice and rallies the mutants and the crew to fight for equal rights.
 The mutants recruit Bender to sabotage the sewer system by bending the main sewage pipe, which sends waste up to flood the surface.

 While the mutants demand desegregation and equal rights from Mayor Poopenmeyer, Astor tries to force them back underground using a wave of sewage held in Madison Cube Garden, but Fry uses the gemerald's energy to part the wave and defend the mutants.
 He shows the mayor and Astor the Land Titanic passenger manifest, which includes Leela's maternal grandmother, who worked on the Land Titanic when it sank.
 Leela's grandmother explains that Astor's husband gave up his reserved seat on the life car for her and her mother.
 The widowed Astor is moved and urges Mayor Poopenmeyer to support mutant equality.
 As he and Leela kiss over their victory, Fry's grotesque form melts away, revealing itself to be Astor's mutated husband who fell into the toxic lake and survived as the Land Titanic sunk; Fry had unknowingly lodged himself in the mutant's mouth.
 The Astors happily reunite, and the Planet Express crew throw another party in celebration together with Leela's family, who are now allowed access to the surface.